Skip to main content

 This feature is in Beta.

-BI compatibility mode lets you query Unity Catalog metric views in Power BI using standard SQL aggregation functions, without requiring changes to your Power BI reports or data models.
+BI compatibility mode lets you query Unity Catalog metric views in Power BI using the existing Databricks connector.

-This page covers requirements, how to enable BI compatibility mode, how it works, supported query patterns, and known limitations.
+This page covers how to enable BI compatibility mode, how it works, supported scenarios, and known limitations.

 Requirements